gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Migration to version 3.x.x.md

 ### New Features

+#### Custom loading indicator

 You can show a custom loading indicator with custom animation support on the center of the screen.
 Your custom loading indicator should implement `CustomLoadingIndicatorAdapter` interface and be passed  to `GiniConfiguration.shared.customLoadingIndicator`.
 This loading indicator is also used on the `Camera screen` when loading data for a valid QR code.

 You can find more details [here](https://www.figma.com/file/1985HMF83siAXmysSn3dC6/iOS-Gini-Capture-SDK-3.0.0-UI-Customisation?node-id=501%3A7494&t=6sAk7LGf1mi3zV9L-1).

+## Review screen

+The new review screen uses the global UI customization options.
+You can discard the old screen specific customizations.

+### Breaking Changes

+We unified UI for the single page and multi pages options.
+We removed rotation and reorder functionalities.
+Tips view was removed as well.

+### New Features

+#### Custom loading indicator

+You can show a custom loading indicator with custom animation support on the process button of the screen.
+Your custom loading indicator should implement `OnButtonLoadingIndicatorAdapter` interface and be passed  to `GiniConfiguration.shared.onButtonLoadingIndicator`.

+#### Bottom navigation bar

+You can show a bottom navigation bar by passing true to `GiniConfiguration.shared.bottomNavigationBarEnabled`.
+There is a default implementation, but you can also use your own by implementing the `ReviewScreenBottomNavigationBarAdapter` interface and passing it to `GiniConfiguration.shared.reviewNavigationBarBottomAdapter`.

+You can find more details [here](https://www.figma.com/file/1985HMF83siAXmysSn3dC6/iOS-Gini-Capture-SDK-3.0.0-UI-Customisation?node-id=261%3A8256&t=6sAk7LGf1mi3zV9L-1).